tusharjoshi1804/credit_card_fraud_detection/README.md

 ## Project Overview
 This project focuses on detecting fraudulent credit card transactions using machine learning techniques.
 The dataset is analyzed, preprocessed, and used to train classification models that can identify whether a transaction is fraudulent or legitimate.

----

 ## Objective
-- Analyze credit card transaction data
+- Analyzed credit card transaction data
-- Perform data preprocessing and handle class imbalance
+- Performed data preprocessing and handled class imbalance
-- Implement machine learning models for fraud detection
+- Implemented machine learning models (RF & XGBoost) for fraud detection
-- Compare model performance
+- Compared the model performance

----

 ## Models Used
 The following machine learning models are used in this project: